 What Can I Expect from the Procedure?

-Depending on the complexity and magnitude of the reconstruction required to restore the face to aesthetic balance, Mohs reconstruction may be performed with local or general anesthesia or IV sedation.
+Depending on the complexity and magnitude of the reconstruction required to restore the face to aesthetic balance, Mohs reconstruction in Boulder, CO, may be performed with local or general anesthesia or IV sedation.
 The targeted area is cleaned and debrided to reopen the wound bed in preparation for healthy reconstructive closure.
 There are a variety of closure options, depending on the width and depth of the wound, that Dr. Cox will discuss with you to optimize the healing and cosmetic results.
 These options include:

 Background media